maggiezha/AIQToolkit/examples/tokkio_aiq/README.md

 When a query is received, the agent uses its reasoning capabilities to select the most suitable tool(s), analyse the answers, and generate a final answer.

+You can find more information about the models used here, or try other models by visiting: https://build.nvidia.com/

 ## How to run it
 How to run it